|UPDATED: May 21, 2023

 Legion, Military Order of the Purple Heart and American Ex-Prisoners of

 War.
-In 2010 the U.S. Supreme Court reversed the lower court
+In 2010 the U.S. Supreme Court heard the case and reversed

-the transfer to the VFW, was constitutional.
-The transfer was made in
+the property transfer to the VFW, was constitutional.
+The transfer was

 exchange for other land in the Mojave Desert owned by Henry